 The HPV vaccine reduces the risk of genital warts and cervical and anal cancers.
 Please ask your clinic or GP about this.
-Your clinic should also provide vaccines for hepatitis A and B if needed, and for mpox.
+Your clinic should also provide vaccines for hepatitis A and B if needed, for mpox and possibly for gonorrhoea.